 Grilled Romaine Caesar Salad

 We know, we know… starting a barbecue recipe list with a salad is basically sacrilege.
-But just look at that picture and tell us you don’t want to taste it!
+But tell us you don’t want to taste it!

 Romaine leaves are sturdy enough to stand up to a little heat, and we think you’ll be pleasantly surprised by how delicious they are once they’ve been through the barbecue treatment.
 And this light, healthy recipe pairs perfectly with those sweaty beach days, when it can be a little too hot to eat anything heavy.
 Thanks, Delish!